-Neurotoxicity (also called Immune Effector Cell-Associated Neurotoxicity Syndrome) has often been observed in clinical trials and in commercial use of CD19 and BCMA directed CAR T-cell therapy.
+Neurotoxicity (also called Immune Effector Cell-Associated Neurotoxicity Syndrome) has often been observed in clinical trials and in commercial use of CD19- and BCMA-directed CAR T-cell therapy.
 The incidence of neurotoxicity (of any severity) reported in different clinical trials has varied.
-Symptoms include confusion, delirium, dysphasia, global encephalopathy and seizures.
+Symptoms may range from mild confusion or delirium to dysphasia, global encephalopathy, seizures, and coma.
 Symptoms of neurotoxicity may not occur at the same time as CRS and may not be controlled by IL-6 receptor blocking with tocilizumab.
 Effective management strategies are under active investigation.
-Treatment approaches include corticosteroids and more recently the use of IL1-R blockade (anakinra) and supportive care, which may include anti-epileptic medication.
+Treatment approaches include corticosteroids and more recently the use of IL1-R blockade (anakinra) and supportive care, which may include antiepileptic medication.